vlang/v/doc/docs.md

 If you want to see the generated C source code for *just* a single C function, for example `main`, you can use: `-printfn main -o file.c`.

+To debug the V lang itself you need to compile from src with `./v -g -o v cmd/v`.

+Debugging tests e.g. `prog_tests.v` compile `v -g -keepc pprog_tests.v`.
+It is required to add `-keepc` to create the binaries for debugging.

 To see a detailed list of all flags that V supports, use `v help`, `v help build` and `v help build-c`.